 Here we go.

 1. Slideshows – a growing number of web authors will take a seemingly straightforward, logic list of items and instead of putting them in a one- to two-page article, they will make them into a slideshow.
-These slideshows have great graphics but precious little informational text and instead of having to click to (maybe) a second page on an article to read the second half, you have to click through each.
+These slideshows have great graphics but precious little informational text and instead of having to click to (maybe) a second page on an article to read the second half, you have to click through every.
 Single.
 Item.
 On the article’s list.
 Individually.
 Websites do this to boost the number of clicks they can squeeze out of you in one visit, which drives up their traffic metrics and thus, their ratings and thus, their advertising revenues.

 2. Headline-heavy, less filling – these are the fine folks who pepper their websites with lots of Google-friendly headings to boost their search ranking, and then failing to follow through with decent content.
 Instead, they deliver skimpy content; either the site barely has any useful information on it, or the information is basic and clearly lifted verbatim from other websites.